rackerlabs/support-how-to/content/how-to/rackspace-email/configure-a-renamed-email-address-for-iphone-ios/index.md

 product_url: rackspace-email
 ---

-After you have renamed a Rackspace Email address, your devices will receive new email after you configure them to connect to the new email address.
+After renaming a Rackspace Email address, your devices receive new email after you configure them to connect to the new email address.
 This article describes how to configure a renamed email address on iPhone iOS.